 The overall boxing and kickboxing strategies?
 Strike in combinations and heights – as well as kick in kickboxing and Thai.
 You do all this other stuff to hurt the guy, fake, confuse and set up the guy or gal and/or wear he or she down through the designated rounds.
 I get it.
 I do.
-This still boils down though, fighter-by-fighter and their favorites and styles in the end.
+This still boils down though, fighter-by-fighter and their favorites and styles, and the sports/rules they follow in the end.
 Through however many rounds.

 But, the “third round is yours” and “any close weapon to any close target” ideas are not ideas for fighting crime or hand-to-hand, trench war.
 So, for the citizen, cop, soldier, survival fight, I personally believe very much in prioritizing head hunting and neck hunting, standing or on the ground.
 Fake, hit, stomp and kick where you can too, but jeez…that solid head shot?
 Solid Neck Shot?
 The choke?
 Hard to beat.
 Better or best weapons to better or best targets.

 All roads lead to the head hunt?
 The neck Hunt?
 You could say.
 Serious business.
 Do not stop boxing or kick boxing.
 It is a positive in so many ways.
 It is important.
-My brain damaged head misses it.
+My brain damaged head misses doing it, and I’ll be 70 too soon.
 But pay close attention and think about what all the coaches say.
 Be on the lookout for sport cancers, big and small.

 Boxing or street fighting with boxing?
 What are you doing?
 What are they telling you?

 Hocks email is HockHochheim@ForceNecessary.com